provided-space/event-system/README.md

 The events that are going to be dispatched as well as the listeners, can be any object without the need inheritance.

 In this case we want to listen to when a message is being sent.
+Only methods with exact class matches will be invoked.<br>
-If a method should be executed with the default priority, you can override it using the `priority` parameter on the Annotation.
-Only methods with exact class matches will be invoked.
+If you need to control how early/late a method should be executed, you can take advantage of the `sequence` parameter on the Annotation.
+The higher the sequence, the later the method will be invoked.
 ```java
 public final class MessageSendEvent {